-Side Effects
+Side effects

-Tell your doctor or pharmacist or nurse as soon as possible if you do not feel well while you are being given OCTOSTIM Injection.

-This medicine helps most people who are given it, but it may have unwanted side effects in a few people.
-All medicines have side effects.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are being given MINIRIN Injection.
+This medicine helps most people who are given it but it may have unwanted side effects in a few people.
+All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
-You may need medical treatment if you get some of the side effects.
+You may need medical attention if you get some of the side effects.

 If you are over 60 years of age you may have an increased chance of getting side effects.